brunaerolim/authapp/README.md

-# 🔐 Authentication & Payment Card Validation App (Work in Progress)
+# Authentication

-This mobile application combines user authentication and payment card validation, built with **Kotlin**, **Jetpack Compose**, **MVVM**, and **Koin** for dependency injection.
+This mobile application combines user authentication and payment card validation, built with * *Kotlin**, **Jetpack Compose**, **MVVM**, and **Koin** for dependency injection.
 The goal is to deliver a modern, robust authentication flow using email/password and Google Sign-In, alongside a custom payment card validation feature, all following Google's best practices and clean architecture principles.

-## 🛠️ Technologies Used
+## Technologies Used

 - **Kotlin**
 - **Jetpack Compose** – declarative UI development